morgangraphics/datasciencecoursera/03 - Getting and Cleaning Data/course_project/README.md

 **The Tidy Data**
 The basic process is WELL documented in run_analyis.R file.
-We download the files, select columns that are the MEAN or STANDARD DEVIATION, and then combine the various datasets, output data to tidy.ext file
+We download the files, select columns that are the MEAN or STANDARD DEVIATION, and then combine the various datasets, output data to tidy.ext file according to the requirements.

 The code below shows what has changed for Feature Names (Column Names)